 The book club is free and open to everyone interested, but participants must purchase the individual texts themselves and are expected to have read the title to be discussed prior to the meeting.

-Feel free to read this month’s title in its English translation or original German; the discussion will be in English.
+Feel free to read this month’s selection in English or its original German; the discussion will be held in English.

 About the graphic novel: